0V3RR1DE0/MultiMan/scripts/addons/Addon.md

-# Creating Addons for MultiMan CLI
+# Creating Addons for Quanta CLI

-To create addons for the MultiMan CLI, follow these steps:
+To create addons for the Quanta CLI, follow these steps:

 ## 1. Import Required Modules